brunodifranco/project-airbnb-classification/README.md

 ```
 <p align="justify"> Further on, this solution could be improved by a few strategies:

- - Creating even more features from the existent ones.
+ - Creating even more features from the existing ones.
  - Try other classification algorithms, such as Neural Networks.
  - Using a paid Cloud, such as AWS.